halimkerollos/DASH/README.md

 # DASH
-for a showcase of dashboards made with python, HTML, CSS, and Java
+for a showcase of dashboards made with python, HTML, CSS, and JavaScript